 Home!
 Ghoti Barir lish Shukto:

 The Shukto I have grown up eating with prepared with Turmeric Powder.
-It is said turmeric helps in preventing Allergy and I am allergic to Eggplant and as they say, prevention is better than cure!
-Fortunately or unfortunately, my North Calcutta residence is more than 175 years old, and needless to say, the recipes that came from there is the result of evolution.
+It is said turmeric helps in preventing Allergy and I am allergic to Eggplant as they say, prevention is better than cure!
+Fortunately or unfortunately, my North Calcutta residence is more than 175 years old and needless to say, the recipes that came from there is the result of evolution.

 A true, blue "ghoti" I am but we have welcomed several "Bangal" as daughters or son-in-law(s) in the family.
 Needless to say, their cooking style influenced my family's cooking style a lot and that probably is the reason I know about Ilish Shukto.

-Finally, my Ilish Shukto that went into the kitchen of Taj Bengal and is now part of their Menu:
+Finally, my Ilish Shukto went into the kitchen of Taj Bengal and is now part of their Menu:

-Shukto prepared with Hilsa Fish: Yes!
+- Shukto prepared with Hilsa Fish: Yes!

-Fish Head and Tail: I used both to stick to the middle-class mentality of not to ignore the humble parts.
+- Fish Head and Tail: I used both to stick to the middle-class mentality of not ignoring the humble parts.

-Bitter as part of the Shukto: Yes!
+- Bitter as part of the Shukto: Yes!
 To balance the flavors, and to make the dish rich.
 (In fact, this was discussed during the tasting session at Taj, specifically, where people opined how the bitter gourd flavored the dish in a good way).

-Turmeric Powder in my Shukto: Yes.
+- Turmeric Powder in my Shukto: Yes.
 While shallow frying (Read "Santlano") the fish and eggplant.

 Here is my recipe for Ilish Shukto!